Değirmentepe: History

+Chalcolithic

-The Chalcolithic Değirmepe level of Obaid-4 of the second half of the Vth millennium BCE, of which the sites of Tülintepe, Seyh Hüyük and Kurban Hüyük are contemporary, contain skeletons of adolescents with skull deformed.
+The Chalcolithic Değirmentepe level of Ubaid-4 of the second half of the Vth millennium BCE, of which the sites of Tülintepe, Seyh Hüyük, and Kurban Hüyük are contemporary, contain skeletons of adolescents with skull deformed.
 The remains of this cultural phase belonging to the Chalcolithic are relatively well preserved.
-However, serious damage caused by occasional flooding of the Euphrates, especially on architectural structures and the cemetery is to be deplored.
+However, serious damage caused by occasional flooding of the Euphrates did occur, especially on architectural structures and the cemetery.
 Cranial deformities are not observed on human remains discovered and identified in Iron Age periods and medieval levels from Değrentepe.